Cerebral Palsy Claims

 Are There Time Limits for Making Cerebral Palsy Compensation Claims?

-If your child suffers an injury due to negligence that causes them to develop cerebral palsy, a parent or guardian can make a claim on behalf of their child at any time up until they turn 18.
+If your child developed cerebral palsy due to medical negligence, a parent or guardian can make a claim on behalf of their child at any time until they turn 18.

 How Long Does a Cerebral Palsy Negligence Claim Take?

 However, because every cerebral palsy case is unique, the duration of the claim will also vary greatly depending on the circumstances.
-By consulting the experts at JMW, we will aim to provide you with a realistic appraisal of how long it may take to resolve your claim, while making every effort to bring the case to a conclusion as soon as possible.
+When you consult the expert cerebral palsy solicitors at JMW, we will aim to provide you with a realistic appraisal of how long it may take to resolve your claim, while making every effort to bring the case to a conclusion as soon as possible.

 Talk to Us

 It is essential to have a solicitor experienced in this field of medical negligence law because cerebral palsy cases are often strongly contested.
-Our specialist lawyers will do their utmost to help you claim the maximum amount of compensation, depending on the circumstances of your case.
+Our specialist lawyers will do their utmost to help your child to claim the maximum amount of compensation for cerebral palsy, depending on the circumstances of their case.

-For an assessment of your potential claim, please contact us on 0345 872 6666, or complete our online enquiry form and one of our specialists will contact you shortly.
+For an assessment of your potential claim, please contact JMW on 0345 872 6666, or complete our online enquiry form and one of our specialists will contact you shortly.